leandrohsilveira/weather-now/README.md

 The Create React App also encapsulates [JestJS](https://jestjs.io/) configuration.
 To start Jest's CLI, just run `npm test` on terminal console.

-To create a new test suite, just create an file with name ending with `.test.js` inside `./src` folder.
+To create a new test suite, just create an file with name ending with `.test.js` anywhere inside `./src` folder.

 As the `Storybook.test.js` is a snapshot testing, any changes made to any component covered by the storybook may break this test suite.
-When it happens, you need to run the Storybook Server and see if the failing stories components rendering is correct.
-Then run tests again and press `u` to update the components snapshots with the changes made.
+When it happens, you need to run the Storybook Server and see if the failing stories components are rendering correctly.
+If they are, then run tests again and press `u` to update the components snapshots with the changes made.

 ## 2 Documentation